mindy001/mindy001/README.md

 With 5+ years of experience across **banking, telecom, energy, agriculture**, and **NGOs**, I’ve built everything from **real-time pipelines** and **ML models** to **interactive dashboards** that improve transparency, planning, and outcomes.

-I believe **rigorous analysis meets its full potential through creativity and communication**—from data collection to dashboard delivery.
+I believe **rigorous analysis meets its full potential through creativity and communication** from data collection to dashboard delivery.
 I'm always exploring ways to simplify complexity, question assumptions, and create smarter systems for people and the planet.

 ---